SpeerSec/HTB-ObsidianTemplateHeader/README.md

 Then in settings, look near the bottom where your plugins are and put your api key and desired writeup author name in the settings.

 Get your HackTheBox api key from https://app.hackthebox.com/profile/settings

+**CREATE AN APP TOKEN** - _NOT YOUR HTB IDENTIFIER_